-recognize employ-ability options in English studies programme as part of skill development and as career avenues open to graduates in today's global world such as professional writing, translation, teaching English at different levels, mass media, journalism, aviation communication and personality development channelize the interests of the students and analytical reasoning in a better way and make more meaningful choices regarding career after completion of graduate programme to enable students to develop an awareness of the linguistic-cultural richness of India as an important outcome of English literary studies in India
+recognize employ-ability options in English studies programme as part of skill development and as career avenues open to graduates in today's global world such as professional writing, translation, teaching English at different levels, mass media, journalism, aviation communication and personality development.

+channelize the interests of the students and analytical reasoning in a better way and make more meaningful choices regarding career after completion of graduate programme to enable students to develop an awareness of the linguistic-cultural richness of India as an important outcome of English literary studies in India.

-Department of Hindi
+Department of Hindi:

 Hindi is spoken and understood in almost all the states of India.
-At such a time, there has been a strong tradition in India regarding the study of Hindi.
+There has been a strong tradition in India regarding the study of Hindi.
 Under this tradition, literature and culture are observed under the language.

 Language is a powerful medium to understand culture.
 Unless we do not have knowledge of language, we will not be able to understand the customs, tradition and culture of our country properly.
-For this it becomes necessary that the youth should have a good understanding of the Indian language.
-Language is directly related to our sensations and feelings.
-Which is obtained through cognition.
-In the absence of knowledge of language, we will be unable to understand our culture and tradition.
-That the knowledge of the language should be disseminated among the youth through the academy sector.
-For this our organization is active for the development and expansion of Hindi under the Indian language.
+For this, it becomes necessary that the youth should have a good understanding of the Hindi language.
+Language is directly related to our sensations and feelings, which is obtained through cognition.
+In the absence of knowledge of language, we would be unable to understand our culture and tradition.
+The knowledge of the language should be disseminated among the youth through academics.
+For this our institution is active for the development and expansion of Hindi among the Indian languages.

-Our organization is committed to identify the Indianness within the Indian youth by choosing Hindi as a subject.
-Under this program, for the development of the expansion of Hindi, the study of Hindi literature was started as a subject.
-For the last 16 years, through this institution, the Hindi subject has been continuously preparing the outline of the future of the youth under a certain arrangement and will continue to do so.
+Our institution is committed to identify the Indianness within the Indian youth by choosing Hindi as a subject.
+Under this programme, for the development of the expansion of Hindi, the study of Hindi literature was started as a subject 16 years ago in this institution, the Hindi subject has been continuously preparing the outline of the future of the youth under a certain arrangement and will continue to do so.

-Department of Education
+Department of Education:

 One of the principles of Gandhiji's approach to curriculum and teaching methods in education was that he spoke of integrated curriculum and correlation in teaching different subjects, i.e. realizing that there is an interrelationship between all subjects.
-So it can be said about the subject of Education that it is a subject where concept about many subject can be found like Philosophy, Psychology, Sociology, Statistics, and Sociology etc. Since education is a social process, many important issues related to social life have taken place in this subject, which has made education relevant to our lives.
+So it can be said about the subject of Education that it is a subject where concepts of many subject, like Philosophy, Psychology, Sociology, Statistics, and Sociology etc., can be found Since education is a social process, many important issues related to social life have taken place in this subject, which have made education relevant to our everyday life.

-Studying Education subject is just sounds like to knowing education itself.
-As a degree, students will learn about different aspects of education like-history, philosophy, cognitive psychology, sociology, economics of education, human development, statistics, guidance and counseling, mental hygiene, research methodology, teaching strategies, educational provision of special learners, environmental issues, value and ethics etc. i.e. it covered wide range of disciplines.
+Studying Education as a subject sounds just like knowing education itself.
+At the undergraduate level, students will learn about different aspects of education like history, philosophy, cognitive psychology, sociology, economics of education, human development, statistics, guidance and counseling, mental hygiene, research methodology, teaching strategies, educational provision of special learners, environmental issues, value and ethics etc. i.e. it covered wide range of disciplines.